sessp/CCSEPDemo/README.md

 ## Prerequisites

 * Visual Studio
+* Theoretically any OS will do however I highly recommend using Windows (since it is the .NET Framework)

 ## How to run
+How to run on windows

+How to run on Linux

+How to run on Mac
 * Download the app.
 * Afterwards, Open Visual Studio
 * Then, File>Open click the folder and click the .sln